sajid-dsi/spring-component-framework/README.md

 #### 2. Application Component

-Because of the client runs as a standalone runtime, and it exports services by RMI, you should use spring application context to manage them and we treat it as an **application** component.
+The client runs as a standalone runtime, and it exports services by RMI, you should use spring application context to manage them.

+And we treat it as an **application** component.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>